BradoBrain/CombineLearning/README.md

 .prefix - operator that republished only specify by prefix number of items.
 After prefix number is hit the pipeline finishes.

+.prefix(untilOutputFrom:) - operator will let items continue to be passed through a pipeline until it receives a value from another pipeline.
+This is the opposite of .drop(untilOutputFrom:) operator.
+The second pipeline is like a switch that closes the first pipeline.

 //Timing control